What is fiscal sponsorship?

 - Newly founded projects have time to incubate without having to invest in infrastructure.

-- Projects can be limited in duration by design, such as disaster relief.
+- Projects can be focused in duration by design, such as disaster relief.

 - Fiscal sponsors can offer economies of scale for many services.
 By pooling resources, projects are able to affordably access liability protection, health insurance, and legal counsel.